Why is Serena Williams wearing plasters on her face? Tennis star plays ahead of Wimbledon

 After 12 months absence due to injury, it was thought the 23-time Grand Slam winner might retire.

-But the US player has appeared at Eastbourne International and will return to Wimbledon next week.
+But the US player appeared at Eastbourne International last week and returns to Wimbledon this week as a wildcard.

 Why is Serena Williams wearing plasters on her face?

-Serena Williams won the Eastbourne doubles alongside Ons Jabeur from Tunisia on Tuesday (June 21).
+Serena Williams won her first match in the Eastbourne doubles alongside Ons Jabeur from Tunisia on Tuesday (June 21).

+However, the wildcard pair later had to withdraw from the competition after Jabeur suffered a right knee injury.

 Serena Williams previously spoke about having the condition in 2007.